0

 - **Politics:** Democratic system, President Woodrow Wilson.

-- **Economy:** Rapid industrial growth, one of the largest economies in the world.
+- **Economy:** Rapid industrial growth, one of the world's largest economic powers.

 - **Society:** Increasing immigration, the rise of racial and labor issues.

-- **Culture:** Development of mass culture and media.
+- **Culture:** Development of popular culture and media.

 - **Military:** Possesses a smaller army compared to Europe.

-- **Foreign Relations:** Neutral at the beginning of the war, entered the war in 1917 due to conflict with Germany.
+- **Foreign Relations:** Neutral in the early stages of the war, entered the war in 1917 due to conflicts with Germany.

 ---